amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 It is tempting to speculate that `u` being originally derived from `ŭ` might be the reason behind `u` sometimes dropping off or being replaced by `a`, because the pronunciation of `ŭ` seems fit to turning into `a`, `u` and disappearing.
-But it is hard to conclude based only these speculations without further supporting arguments and evidence.
+But it is hard to conclude based only on these speculations without further supporting arguments and evidence.
 So, I leave the discussion on the origins of the form of the demonstrative root vowel `u` here, incomplete.

-However, the above examples and discussion shed more light on the semantics of the demonstrative root vowel `u` too.
+However, the above discussion sheds more light on the semantics of the demonstrative root vowel `u` too.
 As already mentioned above, most scholars have considered the vowel `u` to be the medial demonstrative pronominal root and rightly so.
 But *that may not be its only semantics*.
 *It seems appropriate to suppose that, in addition to the medial demonstrative semantics, it also has [presentative](https://ygdp.yale.edu/phenomena/dative-presentatives) semantics.*
 *Presentative* as in `here you go` or how a lawyer might present evidence saying `Exhibit A`;
-but here, I propose here that Dravidian languages use the root vowel `u` in the presentative sense much more systematically (as they do the other pronominal roots) than in English.
+but here, I propose that Dravidian languages use the root vowel `u` in the presentative sense much more systematically (as they do the other pronominal roots) than in English.
 As seen [above](#dative-presentative-ŭṁda-of-tulu), the semantics of the Tulu `ŭṁda` is clearly presentative.
 Even in Kannada, the suffix `udu` in `māḍuvudu`, `baredudu` etc. adds the semantics of presence or relevance to the